e-clearing-net/OCHP/OCHP.md

 :------------|:-------------
  Socket      |  The connector is a socket; the EV user needs to bring a fitting plug/cable.
  Cable       |  The connector is an attached cable; the EV users car needs to have a corresponding inlet.
+ Nozzle      |  The connector is a nozzle; used normally at conventional fuel stations.
+ Other       |  The connector is of another type, like a nozzle with an attached hose.

 ### ConnectorType *class*